Terminal-2 icon

 After you have set up TFS:

-1. You make a card acquisition request to get the issuer country code and the Bank Identification Number (BIN) of the shopper's card.
+• From the terminal: you send a card acquisition request to get the issuer country code and the BIN.

-3. If the purchase qualifies for TFS, you make a payment with taxfree.indicator set to true.
+3. You make a payment with taxfree.indicator set to true.

-• If the shopper agrees, we send a notification to the TFS provider with the shopper's encrypted card number.
+• If the shopper has given consent, we send a notification to the TFS provider with the shopper's encrypted card number.

-• If the shopper doesn't agree, we automatically change the taxfree.indicator from your payment request to false so that no card sharing happens.
+• If the shopper hasn't given consent you need to change the taxfree.indicator flag from your payment request to false so that no secure card capture happens.
+In the automatic flow, we automatically change the flag to false.
 The shopper can still claim the refund with the TFS provider.
+However, the POS app must not pass the PSP reference in tax-free request to the TFS provider.

 With the tax-free form and the receipt, the shopper can claim the VAT refund from the TFS provider.
 As part of this process, the shopper has to take the tax-free form to the customs desk at the airport or border, to get export validation.
 Customs will place a customs stamp on the form, or use an electronic system for validation.
 The shopper then needs to send or hand in the (electronically) validated form to the TFS provider.